NextMind is building a real-time brain computer interface, unveils Dev Kit for $399

 I took off my glasses.
 I couldn’t see any of the green triangles on any of the ducks.
 “It’s not only about the triangle, of course,” said Kouider.
 “The triangle is just the focus.”
 Without my glasses on, sometimes the wrong duck got killed.
 This is because the system works using an evidence accumulator.
 Sometimes it’s too liberal and can conclude you’re focusing on the wrong object.

 The fifth demo, where I could change the colors of a lamp, was by far the most interesting.
 But first, this required some recalibration.
-I had to focus on one color during the training session, and then I could switch the colors of the lamp in real time.
+I had to focus on one of the color blocks during the training session, and then I could switch the colors of the lamp in real time by focusing on each corresponding block.

 It’s easy to envision how this could work in the second track.
 A developer could take a picture of a lamp, throw a shader on it, and attach an action to the image (like changing the light color of the physical lamp.)
 One day, owners of a NextMind device might be able to do this themselves and then simply imagine the picture they took.
 Software would take care of the rest.